The64thGamer/cheeseepedia/content/wiki/cec-future.md

 +++
 **Future** is a showtape that played from March 14 - May 6, 1991, at Chuck E. Cheese's.

-## Theme

-The showtape's theme is about the world of tomorrow, from the newest technology, careers, and music in the future.

 ## Show List

 1. **Intermission 1**